Modernizing patent filing with DOCX

 Guest blog by Acting Commissioner for Patents Andrew Faile and Chief Information Officer Jamie Holcombe

 At the USPTO, we are continuously working to modernize and streamline our patent application systems.
-As part of that ongoing effort, you can now file patent application-related documents in DOCX format through EFS-Web, Private PAIR, and Patent Center.
+As part of that ongoing effort, you can now file patent application-related documents in DOCX format through EFS-Web and Patent Center.
 Keep reading to learn more about DOCX, its benefits, and opportunities to provide feedback on implementation.

 DOCX is a word-processing file format supported by many popular applications, such as Microsoft Word, Google Docs, and LibreOffice.
 As an open standard format, DOCX offers a safe and stable basis for authoring and processing intellectual property documents.

 Filing in DOCX provides you with many benefits in the application process, including: